Robert-Clark-1990/MS4_RCD/README.md

 ![Contact](documents/images/contact.png)

 A contact page was added [with thanks to LearnDjango.com](https://learndjango.com/tutorials/django-email-contact-form) to allow site users who wish to enquire about the site owner's services a quick and simple way of communication.
-At present, these emails post to the terminal, however this will be fixed to send emails properly when the site goes live, using a service such as [SendGrid](https://sendgrid.com/), [mailgun](https://www.mailgun.com/) or [Amazon's SES](https://aws.amazon.com/ses/) to complete the process.

 ## Future Features To Implement